reekKiE/CompleteSuicideManual-En/English/chapter_8.md

 A small amount of water in the toilet can kill someone.
 This is an example that proves that people can drown anywhere.
 At the same time, this example also allows us to see a typical failure example of suicide with drugs.
 Even so, it seems very extreme for a depressed actress to end her life in the toilet.

-## Case 23 Near-death experience before drowning
+## Case study 23: Near-death experience before drowning

 A seventeen-year-old American girl went swimming in the lake with her brother one day.
 There were many young people swimming in the lake.
 Someone shouted: "Swim to the other side!", so everyone started to swim to the other side.
 The girl had made the crossing several times before, but this time she nearly drowned.